Chapter 3 : Lavender and Lunch

 “Fine,” I said, thinking up someone on the spot.
 “His name is Ewan.
 I met him a couple of weeks ago.
 He’s a friend of Fred’s from work.”

 James’ face fell.
 Maybe they had met.
 I hadn’t seen him at the Chudley Cannons party but apparently Ewan had been there.
 Maybe they had shaken hands and made polite conversation.
 Ewan had flirted with me at the match, and admitted to it, and he was the only competent male I had met in the past few months.
-Andrew just spouted loud swear words and wrote angry poetry about his mother.
+Andrew just spouted loud swear words and wrote angry letters to his mother.